Like a Bird

 Illustrator: Michele Wood

 Michele Wood is an illustrator, painter, and designer living in Indianapolis.
 Her first book, Going Back Home, was honored with an American Book Award.
 Wood’s second book, I See the Rhythm, written by Toyomi Igus, received the Coretta Scott King Award for Illustration.
 After illustrating Cynthia Grady's I Lay My Stitches Down, Wood was honored with the Ashley Bryan Award for Illustration and in 2016, she was nominated for an NAACP Image Award for the book Chasing Freedom.
+Her most recent work, BOX: Henry Brown Mails Himself to Freedom, won a Newbery Honor.
 Wood's work continues to be exhibited in major art spaces across the country.